 Each day of the week offers something new since many people come to the market area in Plac Nowy and sells everything from used clothes and books to pigeons and other weird birds.

-Stand in Awe of the Architecture in the Main Square
+Architecture in the Main Square

 At the very center of the Krakow Old Town is the Main Square, or Stare Rynek.